It’s true. I’m the guy. It was me. I invented the granola bar 32 years ago this month. And I can prove it.

 Herrick Kimball

 I typed the letter on my dad’s old typewriter.
 I made a copy with carbon paper.
 I’ve kept that copy all these years.
-Here (below) is a picture of the beginning of the letter.
+Here (below) is a picture of the letter.
 Notice the date: July 24, 1975.
 I thought of the idea before that but I consider that day when I put my idea in writing to be the official day that I invented the granola bar.

 I got a form letter back saying that my submission had been received and they would let me know if they decided to run my idea in The Idea Marketplace.